 • fire retardant paint – extending the time it takes for steel to reach its yield point,

-• topcoat – protects the fireproof paint coating against mechanical damage and moisture.
-In some cases it may be omitted (it depends on the specific intumescent paint, environmental corrosivity class and exposure).
-The topcoat can be produced in a color selected by the customer from RA L palette .
+• Topcoat – protects the fire retardant paint coating from mechanical damage and moisture.
+In some cases, it may be omitted (depending on the specific intumescent paint, environmental corrosivity class, and exposure).
+Topcoat can be produced in a color selected by the customer from the RAL palette .

-Both the primer and topcoat must be approved for use in a fire retardant system.
+Both the primer and topcoat must be approved for use in a fire protection system.
 The Technical Approval/European Technical Assessment issued for the intumescent paint specifies which specific paints can be used in the fire protection system.
-These specific products have been tested under fire conditions.
-The use of an inappropriate primer may result in the entire fire protection system becoming detached from the structure during a fire and not fulfilling its purpose.
+These specific products have been tested in fire conditions.
+Using an inappropriate primer can result in the entire fire protection system becoming detached from the structure and failing to perform its intended function during a fire.

 The fire protection system is applied to a clean steel or galvanized steel substrate.
-If there are old paint coatings on the structure of unknown origin, they should be removed.
-Some systems also allow application to cast iron.
+If the structure has old paint coatings of unknown origin, they should be removed.
+Some systems can also be applied to cast iron.

 Selection of fire retardant paint for steel structures

 Selecting a fire protection system for steel structures is a complex process and depends on several factors.
-Each of the elements listed below is necessary to select the optimal fire protection system.
+Each of the elements listed below is essential to selecting the optimal fire protection system.

 Required fire resistance class

-The fire rating refers to the additional time that a coating of fire retardant paint is intended to provide before the steel member reaches its yield strength.
-This class is marked as e.g. R30, i.e. protection for 30 minutes.
+The fire resistance class indicates the additional time a fire-retardant paint coating provides before a steel element reaches its yield point.
+This class is designated as R30, for example, meaning 30 minutes of protection.

 fire resistance class of building elements

-The massiveness index of a steel section means the ratio of the perimeter of the section that will be exposed to fire to its cross-sectional area.
-The unit of the section massiveness index is [ 1 m ] .
-This means that the circumference should be expressed in meters and the cross-sectional area in square meters.
+The steel cross-section mass index is the ratio of the perimeter of the cross-section exposed to fire to its cross-sectional area.
+The unit for the cross-section mass index is [ 1 m ] .
+This means that the perimeter should be expressed in meters, and the cross-sectional area in square meters.
 These values are usually found in tables for designing metal structures.
-On the Internet, you can easily find ready-made tables with massiveness indicators for various steel profiles.
-This is an individual value for each cross-section, so in order for us to be able to prepare an offer for a fire protection system, it is necessary to send us a steel list.
-Unfortunately, we are unable to calculate the theoretical demand for fire retardant paint based on the total area or weight of the structure.
+Ready-made tables with mass indexes for various steel profiles are equally easy to find online.
+This value is individual for each cross-section, so for us to be able to prepare a quote for a fire protection system, it is necessary to send us a steel specification.
+Unfortunately, we cannot calculate the theoretical requirement for fire retardant paint based on the total surface area or weight of the structure.

-Example calculations for a normal IPN240 I-beam, assuming that it is exposed to fire on all sides (so-called four-sided exposure):
+Example calculations for a normal I-beam IPN240, assuming that it is exposed to fire on all sides (so-called four-sided exposure):

 Cross-sectional area: A = 46.1 cm 2 = 0.00461 m 2

-U A = 0.884m 0.00461m 2 = 191.76 1 m If the same I-beam would, for example, support a monolithic ceiling, then the calculations assume the perimeter reduced by the width of the upper footer.
-In this case, the section massiveness index will be 168.76 1 m .
-We proceed similarly if only the footer protrudes from the ceiling (e.g. Klein ceiling).
-As you can easily deduce, if we want a well-selected system, we should provide detailed data at the inquiry stage.
-Additionally, the lower the section massiveness index, the thinner the intumescent paint layer, so it may turn out that it will save us money.
+U A = 0.884 m 0.00461 m = 191.76 m If the same I -beam were to support a monolithic ceiling, for example, we would use the perimeter reduced by the width of the upper flange for calculations.
+In this case, the sectional mass index would be 168.76 m .
+We proceed similarly if only the flange protrudes from the ceiling (e.g., a Klein ceiling).
+As you can easily deduce, if we want a well-chosen system, we should provide detailed information at the inquiry stage.
+Additionally, the lower the sectional mass index, the thinner the intumescent paint layer, so this may turn out to be a cost-saving option.

-If our structure consists of some unusual profiles, it is worth marking it.
-For example, two C-sections can be welded together, thus creating a closed profile.
+If our structure consists of any unusual profiles, it's worth mentioning this.
+For example, two C-sections can be welded together, creating a closed profile.
 The thickness of the fire-retardant paint coating is then selected from a different table than for open profiles.

 Design critical temperature

-The critical temperature means the temperature at which our steel section reaches its yield point and loses its load-bearing capacity.
-The critical temperature should be provided by the designer.
+Critical temperature refers to the temperature at which our steel section reaches its yield point and loses its load-bearing capacity.
+The critical temperature should be specified by the designer.

-coating based on the Technical Approval or the European Technical Assessment issued for the intumescent paint.
-Each of the above-mentioned documents contains tables containing a summary of coating thicknesses.
+Once we know the required fire resistance class, cross-sectional mass index, and design critical temperature, we select the appropriate coating thickness based on the Technical Approval or European Technical Assessment issued for the intumescent paint.
+Each of the aforementioned documents contains tables summarizing coating thicknesses.

-Steelguard 564 fireproof paint , for open profiles, class R60 and the designed critical temperature of steel in the range of 550-700℃.
-Returning to the earlier example of the IPN240 normal I-beam, it is easy to notice that depending on the degree of exposure to fire and the section massiveness index, the thickness of the fire-retardant paint coating changes significantly.
-The thickness of the coating is expressed in millimeters and for a critical temperature of 550 ℃ it ranges from 0.22 mm to 1.62 mm.
-That is, from 220 to 1620 microns dry.
+Below is a table excerpt for Steelguard 564 , for open profiles, class R60, and a designed critical steel temperature of 550-700℃.
+Returning to the earlier example of the IPN240 standard I-beam, it's easy to see that depending on the degree of fire exposure and the cross-sectional mass index, the thickness of the fire retardant paint coating varies significantly.
+The coating thickness is expressed in millimeters and for a critical temperature of 550℃, it ranges from 0.22mm to 1.62mm, or 220 to 1620 microns dry.

 steelguard561 table fragment

-It may happen that a given profile cannot be secured to the required class.
-For example, the R60 class was adopted and the designer used closed rectangular sections with thin walls.
-In this case, unfortunately, you have to select other profiles.
+It may happen that a given profile cannot be protected to the required class.
+For example, class R60 was adopted, and the designer used closed rectangular cross-sections with thin walls.
+In such a case, unfortunately, other profiles must be selected.

 The environmental corrosivity class is determined according to the PN-EN ISO 12944-2:2001 standard .
-A detailed description of environmental corrosivity classes can be found in our article "Selection of anti-corrosion painting systems" .
-For office/service buildings, the corrosion class usually does not exceed C2.
-The corrosion class mainly serves to determine the thickness of the primer and topcoat layers.
+A detailed description of environmental corrosivity classes can be found in our article "Selection of anti-corrosion paint systems ."
+For office/commercial buildings, the corrosivity class typically does not exceed C2.
+The corrosivity class is primarily used to determine the thickness of the primer and topcoat layers.

-To sum up, in order to choose the best fire protection system for a given steel structure, we will need the following information:
+To sum up, in order to best select a fire protection system for a given steel structure, we will need the following information:

-• list of steel structures (how many linear or square meters of individual profiles)
+• list of steel structures (how many linear or square meters of individual profiles are there)

-• critical temperature given by the designer (if not given, we assume a temperature of 550℃, but please remember that the responsibility always remains with the client)
+• critical temperature specified by the designer (if not specified, we assume a temperature of 550℃, but please remember that the responsibility always rests with the customer)

 • environmental corrosivity class